Award winning shopping village

 The cotton weaving industry had humble beginnings in single roomed weavers’ cottages where, more than 300 years ago…

 The cotton weaving industry had humble beginnings in single roomed weavers’ cottages where, more than 300 years ago, local weavers would spin yarn and weave calico cloth from raw cotton sold to them by a local farmer.
-Then in 1764, James Hargreaves, an ancestor on our family tree, triggered the start of the Industrial Revolution by inventing the Spinning Jenny.
+Then in 1764, James Hargreaves, an ancestor on the family tree of our former owners, triggered the start of the Industrial Revolution by inventing the Spinning Jenny.
 This escalated the cotton industry into vast productivity as the Spinning Jenny could now do the job of 8 spinners in keeping one weaver supplied with yarn.
-By the early 1800’s, hundreds of workers would stream through the doors of Moscow Mill into the clattering atmosphere of what is now The Weavers Court.
-Weaving was carried out continuously at Moscow Mill for more than 150 years until the early 1990’s when the globalisation of manufacturing caused the last weaving shed to close and Oswaldtwistle Mills to be born.
+By the early 1800s, hundreds of workers would stream through the doors of Moscow Mill into the clattering atmosphere of what is now The Weavers Court.
+Weaving was carried out continuously at Moscow Mill for more than 150 years, and the mill produced cotton exported all over the world until the early 1990s when the globalisation of manufacturing caused the last weaving shed to close, and Oswaldtwistle Mills to be born.

 We have a wonderful photo in our archives showing excited Mill workers climbing onto ‘charabancs’ to take them on annual trips – the Mill and the community were closely linked and the owners keen to offer their workers fun times.
-History has come full circle; modern day Oswaldtwistle Mills now welcomes thousands of coaches a year.
-Last year we had 1,500,000 visitors through our doors!
+Our history has come full circle; modern day Oswaldtwistle Mills now welcomes hundreds of coaches a year, plus 800,000 visitors through our doors!
 That’s a staggering figure and one we are very proud of.

 What really matters to us is that each of our visitors has a unique, enjoyable experience and we pride ourselves on our warm Lancashire welcome and excellent customer service.
 We are delighted to be a multi award winning destination and have been awarded the ‘Retail Tourism Award’ & ‘Best for Groups Award’ at the 2015 Lancashire Tourism Awards and were also a finalist in the 2016 Red Rose Awards in the ‘Family Business’ and ‘Retail Business’ categories.
 At the 2016 National Coach Tourism Awards we were also chosen as a finalist in the “Coach-Friendly Shopping Destination of the Year” category.
 We’re also accredited with Investors in People and have been awarded the Most Friendly UK Operator via Coach Tours UK.

 Keeping up with tradition, Oswaldtwistle Mills is a community in itself – peopled by enthusiastic and hard working concession-owners and the staff who support them.
 Over the years we have welcomed a number of new concessions; a vibrant mixture of high profile stores and burgeoning family businesses.
-Recently these have included Bonmarché Ladieswear & Whittakers Schoolwear.
-Couple this with several new leading brands across Furniture and Accessories, Giftware, Clothing and in our Deli, and you really have a shopping experience that’s as individual as you are.
+You really have a shopping experience that’s as individual as you are.
 All our concessions are glad to hear your feedback and share our enthusiasm.

 Oswaldtwistle Mills